customer-success-architects/champion-program/README.md

 #### Brainstorm
 1. What the best naming convention to use in my .NET project?
 What's idiomatic?
+1. Is it better to use a const or a static variable for something I need to be global in my .NET API?
 #### Translate
 1. Can you translate this Java file (`point.java`) into Python?
 #### Optimize